VioletHarmon2002/MyFirstRobot/docs/home/recommendations.md

 ## Database
 The project currently has no accosiated database.
 This means that all data is stored in the memory of the ESP32.
 This is not ideal as the data is lost when the ESP32 is powered off.
 We recommend implementing a database to store data such as user settings, user profiles, and robot configurations.
 This will allow the data to be persistent and accessible across different sessions and devices.
 We recommend using a lightweight database such as SQLite or MariaDB for this purpose.

+## Servo's
+We used two different servo's during our development of the robot.
+We used a servo with plastic parts (micro servo 9g) and another one with metal parts (micro servo ts90m).
+During our development we concluded the following:

+- The 9g servo's plastic parts wear off quickly, which decreases the grip between the servo and the leg.
+This will result in the leg being unable to function properly, resulting the robot being unable to walk.

+- Due to the weight of the robot, which will increase after adding more parts to it, the ts90m would be better to use since the metal parts are more durable in comparison to the plastic parts of the 9g.